A while back, I came across an interesting scenario while working on some legacy Angular code. The code used setTimeout

 while (performance.now() - start < 50) {}

 Next time you’re debugging something strange with timers, remember that a lot is happening under the hood.
-I hope this little deep dive has been helpful.
+I hope this short dive into clamping & timers has been helpful.

 See you next time! 🚀